Asymptotic mixed normality of maximum likelihood estimator for Ewens--Pitman partition: Main result

 We observe that the randomness of the variance is now canceled out, and the limit is the standard normal.
-Here, the number of blocks $K_n$ corresponds to the sample size in typical i.i.d. cases, and $I_\alpha$ plays the role of the Fisher information per block.
-Furthermore, it immediately follows that $[\hat{\alpha}_n \pm {1.96}/{\sqrt{I_{\hat{\alpha}_n} K_n}}]$ is a valid $95\%$ confidence interval for $\alpha$.
-We reiterate these observations as a corollary below. \begin{cor} Let $K_n$ be the number of blocks generated after $n$ balls are partitioned.
-Then, in the same setting as \Cref{th:smle_asym}, the following mixing convergence holds:
+Here, the number of blocks $K_n$ corresponds to the sample size in typical i.i.d. cases and $I_\alpha$ plays the role of the Fisher information per block.
+Furthermore, it immediately follows that $[\hat{\alpha}_n \pm {1.96}/{\sqrt{I_{\hat{\alpha}_n} K_n}}]$ is {an approximate} $95\%$ confidence interval for $\alpha$.
+We reiterate these observations as a corollary below.